Welcome to myKlovr!

 - Your College Plan

-Your Student Portfolio is the first thing you should use once you have become a myKlover’ian.
+Your Student Portfolio is the first thing you should use once you start with myKlovr.
 Until you enter at least some of the information, we can’t provide you with any counseling or advice.
 This is how it works:

-Your Student Portfolio consists of three parts that I am going to review them in the four following topics.
+Your Student Portfolio consists of three parts that we will talk about in the next four topics.
 Why so many?
 Because college admissions are not only about grades and test scores.
 Good grades are not always enough.
-And not-so-good grades don’t have to be a road block, if you tell a compelling personal story.
+And not-so-good grades don’t have to be a road-block, if you tell a compelling personal story.
 This is what your myKlovr Student Portfolio is for.

 As you start building your Student Portfolio keep in mind the following: